-Any student who is ineligible 3 times in a season will be removed from the team or group for the remainder of that season.
-For Thespians, it will be 3 times during the play cycles (Fall, Winter, and Spring).

-For the purposes of this policy, extracurricular activities at Fulton High School will be broken down into three (3) categories: a) Seasonal Activities, b) Year-long Activities, and c) Elected/Honors Activities
+Eligibility will run two (2) weeks after the beginning of each semester.
+Any student who is ineligible 4 times in a season will be removed from the team or group for the remainder of that season based on athletic director recommendation.
+For Thespians, it will be 4 times during the play cycles (Fall, Winter, and Spring).
+For the purposes of this policy, extracurricular activities at Fulton High School will be broken down into three (3) categories:

-- a) Seasonal activities include: Baseball, Basketball, Basketball Cheerleading, Bowling Club, Football, Football Cheerleading, Golf, Scholastic Bowl, Softball, Speech Team, Swimming, Track, Volleyball, and Wrestling. - b) Year-long activities include: Jazz Band, Jazz Choir, Science Club, and Thespians - c) Elected/Honors activities include: Class Officers, National Honor Society, SADA, and Student Council
+- a.
+Seasonal Activities which include: Baseball, Basketball, Basketball Cheerleading, Bowling Club, Football, Football Cheerleading, Golf, Scholastic Bowl, Softball, Speech Team, Swimming, Track, Volleyball, and Wrestling - b.
+Year-long Activities which include: Jazz Band, Jazz Choir, Science Club, and Thespians c.
+Elected/Honors activities which include: Class Officers, National Honor Society, SADA, and Student Council